 Quorum– the minimum number of members of an assembly or society that must be present at any of its meetings to make the proceedings of that meeting valid

-The name of the Corporation, herein called the Association, shall be Historic Kenwood Neighborhood Association.
+The name of the Corporation, herein call the Association, shall be Historic Kenwood Neighborhood Association.

-The Historic Kenwood Neighborhood Association shall be located in St. Petersburg, Florida, bounded by the North side of Central Avenue to the South side of 9th Avenue North, and West from I-275 to 34th Street North (“bounded area”).
+The Historic Kenwood Neighborhood Association shall be located in St. Petersburg, Florida, bounded by the South side of Central Avenue (to the alley between Central Avenue and 1st Avenue South) in the Grand Central District to the South side of 9th Avenue North, and West from I-275 to 34th Street North (“bounded area”).

 The principle address shall be the Association’s Post Office Box, or other such address within the City Limits, as designated by the Board of Directors.